-Today, I wanted to go through the Best Equipment Free Exercises To Do After a Long Flight.
+Today, I’ll go through the Best Equipment Free Exercises To Do After a Long Flight.

-A couple of weeks ago, I left the winter of Kelowna and headed down to Miami.
-After the long flight, I was kind of feeling stiff and a little bit off.
-So I went through these 4 exercises in my hotel room in order to loosen up my body and balance out my body because the long flight really wreaks havoc on the balance of your body and really pushes your body into muscle imbalances.
+A couple of weeks ago, I left the winter of Kelowna and headed down to sunny Miami.
+After the long flight, I was feeling stiff and slightly ‘off.’
+Long flights can wreak havoc on your body’s balance and push your body into muscle imbalances.
+So, I went through these four exercises in my hotel room to loosen up my body.

 CLICK HERE to watch the YouTube video.

-Now, the 4 exercises that I did when I got back to my hotel room are the following and I will get Donnalee to demonstrate.
+The four exercises that I did when I got back to my hotel room are the following:

-You are starting with your legs about hip width apart.
-You are going to take a step back, toes are pointing straight ahead and you are looking for a light stretch in that calf.
+Start with your legs about hip-width apart.
+Take a step back with your toes straight ahead and look for a light stretch in that calf.

-Often times what I do is I will go close to a wall and put my hand on the wall because we are not worried about balance, we want to focus in on the stretch.
-With this one, I am holding a light stretch for 20 seconds and I am going to do it twice alternating back and forth.
+Often, I will put my hand on the wall to eliminate concerns about balance and focus on the stretch.
+Hold this light stretch for 20 seconds, and do it twice, alternating back and forth.

 This is my favorite stretch.
-Once again, legs are hip width apart.
-You are going to take a step back and bring the knee down.
-And then, you are tightening up that abdominal area to lock in the pelvis.
-You are tightening up that glute, you are bringing the hips forward and you are looking for that light stretch.
-It could be down from the knee all the way up into the hip, so you are looking for a light stretch.
+Once again, your legs are hip-width apart.
+Take a step back and bring your back knee down.
+Tighten up your abdominal area to lock in your pelvis.
+Tighten your glute, bring your hips forward, and look for a light stretch.
+It could be down from the knee up into the hip.

 90-90 Hip Flexor Stretch

-For some people this stretch might be stronger than the Calf Stretch.
-With this one, we will do twice on each side, holding for 20 seconds.
+For some people, this stretch might be stronger than the Calf Stretch.
+With this one, we will do it twice on each side, holding for 20 seconds.

-Now another way of intensifying that stretch is I can add a little bit of arch back.
-Legs hip width apart, bring the arms up, breathing out and then reaching up and then arching back a little bit in that lower back and then back down.
+A way of intensifying that stretch is to add a slight arch back.
+With your legs hip-width apart, bring your arms up, breathe out, reach up and arch back slightly in that lower back, and then lower back down.
 Hold it for five seconds.